muthym/BantasPL/README.md

 ## About

-Bantas — a lightweight, educational programming language designed to make programming simple, experimental, and fun.
-It was created by **Jon Velasco (aka muthym)** in 2013.
+Bantas — is a lightweight, educational programming language designed to make programming simple, experimental, and fun.
+The word Bantas is a Tagalog term for a punctuation mark.
+It was originally developed by Jon Velasco (a.k.a muthym) in 2013 using Rapid-Q, and later revived in August 2025 with the help of AI.
+The modern prototype is now built on Lua.

 - **2013** → Initial release (interpreter was written in Rapid-Q)
 - **2014** → Last update of the interpreter